opencobra/MASSef/doc/general_workflow.rst

-Example work flow for notebook type 1 (from G3PD2)
+Example workflow for notebook type 1 (from G3PD2)
 --------------------------------------------------

 Initialize notebook